Security Orders and Requirements

 Oversight and Inspection

 The NRC and its State partners oversee the activities of their licensees through the processes of inspection and enforcement.
-Certain requirements found in the Orders formalize a series of security measures that licensees took in response to advisories NRC issued in the aftermath of the September 11 terrorist attacks.
-Other requirements reflect additional security enhancements that have emerged from NRC's ongoing comprehensive security review.
+Certain requirements that were in the Orders formalized a series of security measures that licensees took in response to advisories NRC issued in the aftermath of the September 11 terrorist attacks.

 Types of Licensees Who Could Receive Increased Controls